 1. Ensure communication with your customers and clients: Regardless of your industry, now is a critical time to keep communication our top priority.
 This is not only critical for existing consumers, but also for new customers.
-This does not have to be a sales pitch; simply checking in to see how they are doing and what they require at this time, can be extremely beneficial and this will help build your relation with them, as you can see that It’s all about listening and providing immediate value and service.
+This does not have to be a sales pitch; simply checking in to see how they are doing and what they require at this time, can be extremely beneficial and this will help build your relationship with them, as you can see that It’s all about listening and providing immediate value and service.

 2. Prioritize customers over competitors.